Raichel318/HR-analytics/README.md

 This dashboard was created to explore real-world HR challenges using analytical storytelling.
 Special thanks to Power BI community resources and open HR data that shaped its structure and design logic.

-Explore.
-Analyze.
-Transform your HR insights into action.
+Explore, Analyze, Transform your HR insights into action!